technologiestiftung/masterportal-howto/README.md

 If you need a custom module, like our module for the [soziale Einrichtungen](https://github.com/technologiestiftung/masterportal-module-sozialeEinrichtungen), please create a new repository, named "masterportal-module-NAMEofMODULE".
 Develop the module in there.
 In order to use your module, you need to build a custom version of the masterportal (see next step).

 ## 4. Build a custom version of the masterportal
 Clone the official [masterportal repository](https://bitbucket.org/geowerkstatt-hamburg/masterportal/src/stable/) on GitHub, make sure you choose the stable branch.
 Install dependencies `npm install`.
-In order to test/build your module, you can build a new version of the masterportal by referencing your custom module folder: `npm start -- --CUSTOMMODULE "../MODULE_FOLDER/MODULE"`.
+In order to test/build your module, you can build a new version of the masterportal by referencing your custom module folder: `npm start/build -- --CUSTOMMODULE "../MODULE_FOLDER/MODULE"`.
+If you have multiple custom modules, better use *buildPortalsFromPortalconfigs* portalconfig JSON files (see masterportal dev-documentation).
 Copy the generated files from the *dist* folder to your instance.
 Done.

 ## 5. Documentation
 There is lots of good [documentation](https://bitbucket.org/geowerkstatt-hamburg/masterportal/src/stable/) on the masterportal for the instance as well as module part.